creativa-nk/creativa-nk/readme.md

-# Hi, i'm Nadia Klokova :wave:
+# Hi, i'm Nadia :wave:

 ##  :woman_technologist: About me
 :convenience_store: After 12 years of working in retail in the field of visual merchandising,</br>  :rocket: I have decided to take a 180° turn in my professional career.</br>